-- Time-based event (on page 408)
+- Time-based event (on page 470)

-- Production-based event (on page 408)
+- Add a Production-Based Event (on page 471)

-- User-defined event (on page 409)
+- User-defined event (on page 472)

-- Production change event (on page 410)
+- Production change event (on page 472)

 You cannot add a process order change event by using the Activities application.
 The activities for a process order change event are automatically created in the Activities application when you complete the process order in the associated display and the option to create activities is set to True.
 You configure the display associated with a production unit in Plant Applications Administrator.